umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/grid-layout/README.md

 {% hint style="info" %}
 We highly recommend that you use the [Block Grid](../block-editor/block-grid-editor.md) instead.

 Grid Layout has been marked as obsolete and development on the property editor has been discontinued.
+It will be removed completely as a core property editor in Umbraco 13.
 {% endhint %}

 `Returns: JSON`